 Understand step by step how RHEL6 system boots.
-Walk through of RHEL6 boot process which lists all the tasks, activities happens during boot.
+Walkthrough of RHEL6 boot process which lists all the tasks, activities happen during boot.

 - Powered on system loads boot loader once it completes POST.
-Boot loader in turns load GRUB.
+The boot loader in turn loads GRUB.

-- Kernel invokes /sbin/init program and hand it over boot process.
+/sbin/initprogram and hands it over the boot process.

-- Init program loads all services as per run level and mount mount points
+- Init program loads all services as per run level and mounts mount points

 Lets see each point in detail to understand RHEL6 boot process properly.